googleapis/gapic-generator-ruby/shared/output/gapic/templates/testing/README.md

-# Ruby Client for the Testing GrpcServiceConfig API
+# Ruby Client for the Testing API

-API Client library for the Testing GrpcServiceConfig API
+API Client library for the Testing API

-testing-grpc_service_config is the official client library for the Testing GrpcServiceConfig API.
+testing is the official client library for the Testing API.

 https://github.com/googleapis/googleapis

 ## Installation

 ```
-$ gem install testing-grpc_service_config
+$ gem install testing
 ```

 ## Quick Start